SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ^e.g. lexemic deviation: deviation between a word its the usual meaning Emic depth (my termish) is the degree of emic deviation.

-### suprasegmentals
+### beyond single segments

+An e/emic/etic unit boundary is the spot between two e/mic/etic units.
-Linearity is the presumtion that e/emic/etic units occur sequentially with 1-to-1 correspondence.
+Linearity is the presumtion that e/emic/etic units occur sequentially with 1-to-1 emic-etic correspondence.
 Linearity is probably untenable for most e/emic/etic units in most cases.
+Conditioning is the combination of etic segmental conditioning and suprasegmental conditioning.

+#### suprasegmentals

-A suprasegmental is a property of an emic system transgressing e/etic/emic unit dividers.
+A suprasegmental is a property of an emic system transgressing e/etic/emic unit boundariess.
+The suprasegmental motivator is the higher emic unit that motivates the a suprasegmental.
 Suprasegmentals may be analyzed as their own suprasegmental e/emic/etic units or as suprasegmental features.
 A suprasegmental unit is a suprasegmental of which we don't want to say whether it's emic or etic.
 Suprasegmental features (if we use them) are additional features 'added to' those already making up the e/emic/etic unit.
-// emic/etic suprasegmental features
-// other section, but emic units may be disloged from their typical signifiers via suprasegmentals
+A pausa is the conceptual start/end of a suprasegmental unit.
+The suprasegmental environment is the set of suprasegmentals and pausas that apply to a given emic/etic unit.
+Segmental conditioning is the influencing of alternant selection by the suprasegmental environment.

-#### juncture
+##### juncture

-A juncture is a suprasegmental marking a separation of higher emic units.
+A juncture is an emic unit posited that does the job of suprasegmentals but is part of the sequental flow of emic units.
-^e.g. word boundaries in phonology
 For a given whatever, a juncture is called whatevername juncture.
 A chunk is the segments between a juncture.

-### emictactics
+#### cross-segmental

-emictactics (lol) is the part of an emic rule set dealing with emictactic constraints.
+Something cross-segmental concerns multiple segments, but isn't a suprasegmental. emictactics (lol) is the part of an emic rule set dealing with emictactic constraints.
 A emictactic constraint is a rule for the permissible combination of emic units.
 For a given whatever, an emictactic constraint is called a whatevername+tactic constraint ^e.g. phonotactic constraint
+The segmental environment is the set of etic/emic units before and after an etic/emic unit.
+The etic/emic segmental environment is the set of etic/emic units before and after an etic/emic unit.
+Etic segmental conditioning is the influincing of alternant selection by the etic segmental environment.

 ## analyses